skroutz/downloader/README.md

    "resource_url":"https://httpbin.org/image/png",
    "download_url":"http://localhost/foo/6QE/6QEywYsd0jrKAg",
    "job_id":"6QEywYsd0jrKAg",
-   "response_code":200
+   "response_code":200,
+   "delivered":true,
+   "delivery_error":""
 }
 ```

-Any 2XX response to the callback POST marks the callback as successful for the current job.
+For http as a notifier backend any 2XX response to the callback POST marks the callback as successful for the current job.
-As a special case, if a 202 response code is received the job is additionally marked for deletion as not needed any more by the client.
-This deletes the job in Redis along with its associated downloaded file.
+For kafka as a notifier backend, we monitor kafka's `Events` channel and mark a job's callback as successful if the delivery report
+of a job's callback has been received and has no errors.

 Web UI
 ------------------------------------------------------------------------------